cv47522/vanillajs-home-automation-ui/README.md

 ## External Libraries and Tools

 - [Adobe Photoshop](https://www.adobe.com/products/photoshop.html): for creating, mirroring, and editing open and closed curtain images and the room images with multiple  layers
-- [Adobe Illustrator](https://www.adobe.com/products/illustrator.html): for creating the SVG light mask
+- [Adobe Illustrator](https://www.adobe.com/products/illustrator.html): for creating the black translucent SVG light mask
 - [Bootstrap](https://getbootstrap.com/): for quickly designing a responsive webpage
-- [Color Picker Wheel](https://github.com/web-padawan/vanilla-colorful): for changing the SVG light mask color
+- [Color Picker Wheel](https://github.com/web-padawan/vanilla-colorful): for changing the color of the black translucent SVG light mask
 - [To change any SVGs color](https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element): for changing the color of an SVG image with a HEX color code

 ## Setup